mephistov/DesignPatterns/README.md

 # DesignPatterns

-Proyect design to lear about Android Design Patterns
+Project design to lear about Android Design Patterns